-• Residents with an active MRGNB infection or diarrhoea should be isolated using 'Transmission based precautions' (TBPs) until no longer symptomatic.
+Residents with an active MRGNB infection or diarrhoea should be isolated using contact 'Transmission based precautions' (TBPs) until no longer symptomatic.
 If they have diarrhoea, they should be isolated until 48 hours symptom free, refer to the 'Isolation Policy for Care Home settings'.

-- During isolation, staff should wear disposable apron and gloves when providing hands on care. - Hands should be cleaned after removing and disposing of personal protective equipment (PPE).
+- During isolation, staff should wear disposable apron and gloves when providing hands on care. - Hands should be cleaned after removing and disposing of personal protective equipment (PPE). - Disposable apron and gloves are not required to be worn by visitors unless they are providing 'hands on care', but strict handwashing must still be performed.